Dickson Jere

 Dickson Jere is a Zambian lawyer, journalist, author and political analyst specialising on African affairs.
-He previously served as senior advisor and spokesman of Zambia's Fourth President Rupiah Bwezani Banda.
+He previously served as senior advisor and spokesman of Zambia's fourth President, Rupiah Banda.
 He has also sat on a number of government committees dealing with the economic sector of the country.
-He sits on the boards of various companies.

 Jere is a lawyer and advocate of the High Court for Zambia, having obtained an LLB degree from the University of Zambia and a Bar Practising Certificate from the Zambia Institute of Advanced Legal Education (ZIALE).
-Jere is a double master's degree holder; he holds a Master's In Intellectual Property (MIP) from Africa University in Zimbabwe and another Master of Laws Degree (LLM) in human rights from Lusaka University.
+Jere is a double master's degree holder; he holds a Master's In Intellectual Property (MIP) from Africa University in Zimbabwe and another Master of Laws Degree (LLM) in human rights from University of Lusaka.
 He is an associate in the law firm, Mvunga Associates, where he specializes in litigation, business advisory and general counsel.
 As a practising lawyer, he has played various roles as an official, lawyer and adviser in various issues concerning mining in Zambia and other Southern African countries.
-He has represented a number of mining companies on wide range of issues that includes energy, taxation, environment and disputes arising from development agreements with governments and is also a practising arbitrator and member of the Chartered Institute of Arbitrators (UK) and a member of the Law Society of Zambia.
+He has represented a number of mining companies on wide range of issues that includes energy, taxation, environment and disputes arising from development agreements with governments and is also a practising arbitrator and member of the Chartered Institute of Arbitrators (UK) and a member of the Law Association of Zambia.

 Journalism career

-After finishing his diploma in journalism, public relations and advertising graduation from Sir Evelyn Hone College of Applied Arts and Commerce, Lusaka, Dickson Jere joined Zambia's The Post, as a reporter in the mid-1990s.
+After finishing his diploma in journalism, public relations and advertising graduation from Evelyn Hone College of Applied Arts and Commerce in Lusaka, Dickson Jere joined Zambia's The Post, as a reporter in the mid-1990s.
 Jere worked with international media organisations, including the Agence France Presse (AFP), BBC Africa Service, Radio France International (RFI), Africa Confidential, African Energy and South Africa's talk show Radio 702 where he regularly featured as a political commentator.
 Moreover, he has featured regularly on a number of radio and television stations in Southern Africa as an analyst discussing political and economic developments in the region.

 Constitution Review Commissioner

 In 2003, President Levy Patrick Mwanawasa appointed Jere as a commissioner on the commission tasked to draft the country's constitution.
-The new Constitution was enacted into law in 2016.
 Prior to his appointment, Jere had served as president of the Media Institute of Southern Africa (MISA) Zambia as well as board member of the Media Trust Fund.
 He also worked as lead consultant for the Access to Justice Program under the Ministry of Justice in Zambia where he was in charge of establishing a public relations wing and other customer care programs for the country's judiciary.
 Additionally, he worked as media adviser for the United Nations Economic Commission for Africa (Southern Africa regional office) as well as media liaison officer for the European Union Electoral Observation Mission to Zambia in 2001.